Category Archives: A-Musings

 While sorting donated clothes one day to hang in the store, I found a denim railroad jacket and bought it for about $2.
 It was well-worn, raggedy in places, and I loved every stitch of it.

 Back home in Chapel Hill, my mother was horrified by the jacket and my insistence on wearing it everywhere.
-I ended up sleeping in it for months knowing that if Mom had a chance at getting the coat, that it would end up in the trash.
+I ended up sleeping in it for months knowing full well that if Mom had a chance at getting the coat that it would end up in the trash.

 I still had it in art school evidenced by this drawing (which I clearly romanticized by ignoring the tears and rips – it’s how I saw it), but I’m not sure what happened and where it ended up.
-It’s surely out there with the baby blue suede Frye boots that I lost somewhere too.
+It’s surely out there with the baby blue suede Frye boots that I lost somewhere on a road trip to see Fleetwod Mac.

 The sweet memories often outlive the belongings.
 Such is life.